The Four Most Important Lessons Every First-Time Dog Owner Must Know

 I had enough saved to where neither of us struggled, but for my own personal comfort level, there were some stressful times.
 Scout is a little unusual in the sense that she has a sensitive stomach and requires prescription food.

-It took months of going in and out of the ER to find out that why she was getting sick every night.
+It took months of going in and out of the ER to find out why she was getting sick every night.

 If you adopt from an adoption shelter, most shelters keep their doggos up-to-date on shots so you shouldn’t have to worry about catching them up.